 Diversity is focused on making effective use of the differences and similarities between people.
 It’s about creating working environments that value a range of differences, believing that understanding and managing these can lead to organisational and societal benefit.

-When we talk about equal, diversity and inclusion in the British Council, we focus on seven main areas:
+When we talk about equal, diversity and inclusion in the British Council, we focus on six main areas:

 We believe the best way to manage diversity is to ensure that it is built into all processes and functions, considered as part of all policy decisions, and present in the planning of all programmes from start to finish.

-For details of our corporate approach to Equal, Diversity and Inclusion, see our corporate website.
+For details of our corporate approach to Equality, diversity and inclusion, see our corporate website.